Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/README.md

 ## Quick Start

 To demonstrate how the API Publisher works, this exercise copies all the data from [the sample hosted Ed-Fi ODS API](https://api.ed-fi.org) to a local sandbox Ed-Fi ODS API using the API client for the "minimal" template.
+(The database scripts are written for SQL Server.)

 ### Configure Local Sandbox Environment

 Before using the API Publisher on a target ODS, you must create and configure an API client with the appropriate permissions for publishing.

-Create and assign a claim set for the API Publisher by running the following SQL Server database scripts:
+Create and assign a claim set for the API Publisher by running the following database scripts:
   * [Create-API-Publisher-Writer-Security-Metadata.sql](QuickStart/SqlServer/Create-API-Publisher-Writer-Security-Metadata.sql)
   * [Configure-Minimal-Sandbox-Client-as-API-Publisher-Writer.sql](QuickStart/SqlServer/Configure-Minimal-Sandbox-Client-as-API-Publisher-Writer.sql)